jtzl-wp/swipecomic/readme.txt

 = What are zoom and pan settings? =

 Zoom controls how images are sized (fit to screen, fill vertically, or custom percentage).
 Pan controls horizontal positioning (left, center, right, or custom).
 These can be set globally, per-episode, or per-image with inheritance.

+= Can I set a custom cover image for episodes? =

+Yes!
+Each episode has a "Cover Image" field in the sidebar (WordPress's featured image).
+This is used for thumbnails in series archives.
+If no cover image is set, the plugin automatically uses the first episode image as a fallback.

 = Can I add a logo to my series? =